 - 1. Only those persons listed on the most recent certification form and Lease shall be permitted to occupy a dwelling unit. - a.
-Except for natural births to or adoptions by family members, or court awarded custody, any family seeking to add a new member must request approval in writing before the new member moves in.
+Except for natural births to or adoptions by family members, or court awarded custody, any family seeking to add a new member must request approval in writing before the new member moves in. - b.

-- b.
 Also included, would be situations in which a person (often a relative) comes to the unit as a visitor but stayed on in the unit because the tenant needed support, for example, after a medical procedure. - c.
 All persons listed on the most recent certification form and the Lease must use the dwelling unit as their sole residence. - 2.
-When a resident requests approval to add a new person to the Lease, Management will conduct pre-admission screening of any proposed new adult member to determine whether Management will grant such approval.
-Children under the age below which Juvenile Justice records are made available, or added through a formal custody award or kinship care arrangement are exempt from the pre-admission screening process, although the resident still needs prior permission from Management to add children other than those born to, adopted by or awarded by the court to the family. - 3.
-Examples of situations in which the addition of a family or household member is subject to screening are: - a.
+When a resident requests approval to add a new person to the Lease,

+Management will conduct pre-admission screening of any proposed new adult member to determine whether Management will grant such approval.
+Children under the age below which Juvenile Justice records are made available, or added through a formal custody award or kinship care arrangement are exempt from the pre-admission screening process, although the resident still needs prior permission from Management to add children other than those born to, adopted by or awarded by the court to the family.

+- 3. Examples of situations in which the addition of a family or household member is subject to screening are: - a.
 Resident plans to be married and requests to add the new spouse to the Lease; - b.
 Resident desires to add a new family member to the Lease, employ a Live-In Aide, or take in (a) foster child(ren) over the age for which juvenile justice records are available; - c.
-A unit is occupied by a Remaining Family Member under age eighteen (18) who is not an emancipated minor, and an adult, not a part of the original Household, requests permission to take over as the Head of Household. - 4.
+When a unit is occupied by a Remaining Family Member under age eighteen (18), who is not an emancipated minor, and an adult, not a part of the original Household, requests permission to take over as the Head of Household. - 4.
 Residents who fail to notify Management of additions to the Household or who permit persons to join the Household without undergoing screening are in violation of the Lease.
 Persons added without Management approval will be considered unauthorized occupants and the entire Household will be subject to eviction. - 5.
-Visitors may be permitted in a dwelling unit so long as they have no previous history of behavior at the Development that would be a Lease violation.
+Visitors may be permitted in a dwelling unit so long as they are not on the AMHA Criminal Trespass List and they have no previous history of behavior at the Development that would be a Lease violation. - a.
+The resident may not allow visitors to stay overnight more than sixty (60) total days in a twelve month period. - b.
+The resident may not allow visitors to stay overnight more than fifteen (15) consecutive days in a twelve (12) month period. - c.
+Visitors who remain beyond this period, without PHA approval, shall be considered living in the unit as unauthorized household members, and their presence constitutes a breach of the lease. - d.
+Visitor use of the unit address and lack of evidence of any other address may be considered in determining if a visitor is an unauthorized household member in violation of the lease. - e.
+Visitor use of the unit address as the visitor's current residence for any purpose that is not explicitly temporary may be considered in determining if a visitor is a permanent unauthorized household member in violation of the lease.